 Neuropathies in diabetes are most often linked to lack of good control of blood sugars.
 The longer you have diabetes and the consistently higher your hemoglobin A1c (HbA1c) is, the more likely you will get diabetic neuropathy and the worse it will be.

-While good control is important in both types of diabetes, the effect it will have on neuropathies may change if you have Type 2 disease.
-In Type 1, the person is usually insulin deficient when the pancreas stops making insulin.
-In Type 2, you are insulin resistant, so your body responds by pumping out more and more insulin, but your muscles and fat cells still can’t take in enough glucose and fats.
+While good control is important in both types of diabetes, the effect it will have on neuropathies may change if you have type 2 diabetes.
+In type 1, the person is usually insulin deficient when the pancreas stops making insulin.
+In type 2, you are insulin resistant, so your body responds by pumping out more and more insulin, but your muscles and fat cells still can’t take in enough glucose and fats.

-Data show that controlling glucose in Type 1 diabetes can reduce the incidence of diabetic neuropathy by 60 percent and can often slow progression.
-On the other hand, among those with Type 2, at least 50 percent will show indications of diabetic neuropathies even with good control.
+Data show that controlling glucose in type 1 diabetes can reduce the incidence of diabetic neuropathy by 60% and can often slow progression.
+On the other hand, among those with type 2, at least 50% will show indications of diabetic neuropathies even with good control.

-While most experts and guidelines set HbA1c goals of 6.5 to 7.5 percent, that is not always the case.
+While most experts and guidelines set HbA1c goals of 6.5% to 7.0%, that is not always the case.
 Indeed, some forms of diabetic neuropathy may actually make that goal dangerous to certain people.